OpenCatalogi/publiccode-action/README.md

 # Publiccode Action
 This GitHub Action automatically generates and updates a publiccode.yaml file in the root of your repository, based on repository metadata.
 The file is updated each time a push is made to the main branch.
+It is basically a more advanced varsion of [the publiccode softwareversion check](https://github.com/italia/publiccode-softwareversion-check-action/tree/master)

 The Action works by running a Python script that reads repository metadata such as the repository name and description, and uses this information to create or update the publiccode.yaml file.